vladdoster/hacking-private/zsh-plugin-assessor/README_new.md

 ⌛️- long time no update (updated not in last 3 months, but in last 6 months)
 ⏳ - updated in last 3 months, active
-⏰ - updated in last month and month before it (single new commit will not yield it such a strong symbol like alarm clock; the additional criterion ("month before it") is to take into account only more constantly attended projects),
+⏰ - updated in last month and month before it (single new commit will not yield such a strong symbol like alarm clock; the additional criterion ("month before it") is to take into account only more constantly attended projects),

 ### Research & development detection